European Intellectual History since the Renaissance|

 |Course Cluster and Certificates: Social, Cultural, and Critical Theory Certificate|

-This is the second of a two-semester survey in European intellectual history.
-The spring semester will examine some of the major texts in Western thought since the Renaissance.
-Emphasis will be placed on close reading and analysis of literary and philosophical texts.
+This class will examine some of the major texts in Western thought since the Renaissance.
+Emphasis will be placed on close reading and analysis of the texts.

 ||Gen Ed Area Dept:

 |Course Format: Lecture / Discussion||Grading Mode: Graded|